Christopher Eccleston

 Early Life and Background

-Christopher Eccleston was born into a working-class family in Langworthy, Salford.
-His father, Ronnie Eccleston, worked as a forklift truck driver and later as a foreman, and his mother, Elsie, worked as a cleaner at a launderette.
-He attended Bridgewater County Primary School and Joseph Eastham High School, where he served as head boy.
+Christopher Eccleston was born on 16 February 1964 into a working-class family in Langworthy, Salford, then part of Lancashire, England.
+He was the youngest of three brothers, with identical twins Alan and Keith Eccleston born eight years before him.
+His father, Ronnie Eccleston, worked as a forklift truck driver before becoming a foreman, and his mother, Elsie, worked as a cleaner at a launderette.
+The family moved to a council estate in Little Hulton when Eccleston was seven months old, and he attended Bridgewater County Primary School followed by Joseph Eastham High School, where he served as head boy.

 Christopher Eccleston Career